-64. Geology: Kuakata is located in Patuakhali at the Lower Ganga Delta.
+67. Geology: Jhalokathi District has been built on the plane surface area of stream deposits, delta plain deposits and flood plain deposits.
+The district is covered with alluvial sediments.
+Barishal District is located at the Lower Ganga Delta.
 The Ganges delta is formed by the confluence of the Ganges (local name Padma), Brahmaputra (Jamuna), and Meghna rivers and their respective tributaries.
 The Ganges unites with the Jamuna (main channel of the Brahmaputra) and later joins the Meghna, finally flowing into the Bay of Bengal.
 The Ganges Delta and its surroundings are one of the largest alluvial plains in the world.
 It faces the Bay of Bengal and rivers flowing in the low land take their source from the Himalayan mountains.
 The deposition of sediments was vastly controlled by quaternary sea level fluctuation, climatic conditions and tectonic activities (Umitsu 1987).
-The Bengal Basin was filled with sediments of

-Tertiary and Quaternary age (Morgan and McIntire1959; Umitsu 1985, 1987, 1993).
+The Bengal Basin was filled with sediments of Tertiary and Quaternary age (Morgan and McIntire 1959; Umitsu 1985, 1987, 1993).
 Mainly the Ganges deltaic deposits of Late Holocene to recent age cover the study area.
 The modern deltaic plain in the western Bengal Basin can be divided into two regions: the Upper Delta plain of meander belts of the Ganges-Bhagirathi rivers in the north; and the lower delta plain with numerous tidal creeks in the south (Das et. al. 1996).
 The lower deltaic plain, formed in Pleistocene-Holocene time, is characterized by the presence of an extensive clay layer of varying thickness (15-76 m) which is underlain by silt, sand, and gravel (Deshmukh and Goswami 1973).
-See Figure 10 for geological map of the region.
+See Figure 12 for geological map of the region.

-Figure 10: Geological formation of subproject area
+Figure 12: Geological Formation of Jhalokathi Region